IRL + IVL: WHY HYBRID EVENTS ARE THE WAVE OF THE FUTURE

 Brands can use these inputs to identify new ambassadors, understand which part of their event resonated most, segment audiences, or kick off loyalty marketing campaigns.
 That first post-event communication from brand-to-fans can lead with a never-before-seen outtake from the event’s rehearsals and a limited time discount code to purchase a new pair of sneakers.

-Post COVID, we can safely say that at least 90% of marketers understand digital live experiences could work for their brands.
+At this point, we can safely say that at least 90% of marketers understand how digital live experiences could work for their brands.
 The question is not so much if digital events are the right approach, but how brands will apply them to their event marketing plans moving forward.